Runsloot pilot project

 Three trial locations in Runsloot

-• In one section, the stream is narrowed using a row of posts.
+- In the second test section, the stream is narrowed using a row of posts.

-• In a second section, only part of the stream is mowed (Customized Maintenance).
+- In the third test area, only part of the stream is mowed (Customized Maintenance).

 Below you can see the trial locations.